Ergodic theory of Random Anosov systems mixing on fibers: Introduction

+We study following two examples: system S1) and system S2) in section \ref{Examples}﹝ \begin{enumerate} \item[S1)] {\bf Anosov systems diven by a quasiperiodic forcing:} $(\t,\O)$ is a minimal irrational rotation on a compact torus of dimenison $d$, and $\phi$ is Anosov on fibers and topological transitive on $M\times \O$; \item[S2)] {\bf Measure preserving Anosov systems driven by a random forcing:} $\phi$ is Anosov on fibers, and there exists an $f$-invariant Borel probability measure $\nu$ with full support (i.e. $supp\nu=M$). \end{enumerate} We show that both system $S1$ and system $S2$ are topological mixing on fibers.
+Thus, {\bf Theorem A-D} hold for both systems.
+More specific examples are also given.
+For system S1) we consider a $2$-$d$ tori automorphism driven by a quasiperiodic force and for system S2) we look at the random composition of $2\times 2$ area-preserving positive matrices with integer entries.

-A quasi-periodic forced systems $(M\times \mathbb{T}^d,\phi)$ can be considered as a specific kind of partially hyperbolic system, whose each invariant Borel probability measure $\mu$ has some zero Lyapunov exponents.
-Hence the Katok's result (\cite{K}) doesn't apply to the quasi-periodic forced systems $(M\times \mathbb{T}^d,\phi)$; and Lian and Young's results (\cite{LY}, \cite{LY1}) for semiflows or flows, which allow only one zero Lyapunov exponent associated to the flow direction, are not applicable to this case.
-In fact, the quasi-periodic forced systems $(M\times \mathbb{T}^d,\phi)$ has no periodic points, and so has no standard horseshoe.
+{\bf Remark on Horseshoe:} System S1) is an Anosov system driven by a quasi-periodic forcing and is also a partially hyperbolic system.
+In fact, with each invariant Borel probability measure $\mu$, system S1) has zero Lyapunov exponent of multiplicity $d$ (the dimension of $\Omega=T^d$).
+Thus, the Katok's result (\cite{K}) does not apply to this system.
+Lian and Young's results (\cite{LY}, \cite{LY1}) for semiflows or flows, which allow only one-dimensional center associated to the flow direction, are also not applicable to this case because of high dimensional center.
+Futhermore, the quasi-periodic forced systems has no periodic points, and so has no standard horseshoe.
+However, because of the uniform hyperbolicity of the map between fibers ($f(\o):M_\o\to M_{\t\o}$) and the rigidity of the evolution of quasiperiodic forcing, one expects the co-existence of certain kinds of periodicity and chaotic behavior over some random invariant structures.

-To describe the periodic structure and the chaotic behavior accurately for quasi-periodic systems, we introduce the concepts of {\em random periodic orbit} and {\em random horseshoe} for $\phi$ in Section \ref{S:Setting} by viewing $\phi$ as a random dynamical system over the metric dynamical system $(\mathbb{T}^d,\theta)$.
-Random periodic orbit can be viewed as a generalization of the concept of stationary orbit.
-As of our awareness, the concept of random periodic solutions was first introduces by Zhao and Zheng \cite{ZhZh} for systems generated by random differential equations; while in this paper, random periodic orbit (Definition \ref{D:RPeriodic}) can be defined equivalently, which can be viewed as graph of functions from the space $L^\infty(\mb T^d, M)$ endowed with the $L^\infty$-norm.
-Similar to case of autonomous systems (Anosov diffeomorphisms, Axiom A maps, or non-uniform hyperbolic systems), we first show that the following Theorem holds:\\

-{\bf Theorem A(Theorem \ref{T:DensePeriodicOrb}):} If $\phi$ is transitive and Anosov on fibers, $C(\mathbb{T}^d,M)$, the continuous maps from $\mb T^d$ to $M$, belongs to the closure of functions corresponding to random periodic points in $L^\infty(\mb T^d,M)$. \\